-SDIO version 1.10 cards indicate their support for the new power control functions with the SMPC (Support Master Power Control) bit in the CCCR (See section 6.9).
+SDIO version 1.10 cards indicate their support for the power control functions with the SMPC (Support Master Power Control) bit in the CCCR (Refer to Section 6.9).
 Hosts enable the card's power control functions with the EMPC (Enable Master Power Control) bit.

-SMPC can be set to 0 if the card maximum current is less than 200mA and Power Selection (see section 11.2.2) is not supported.
+SMPC can be set to 0 if the card maximum power is less than 720mW (3,6V x 200mA) and Power Selection (Refer to Section 11.2.2) is not supported.
 A SDIO version 1.10 card which has SMPC set to 1 shall maintain backward compatibility when EMPC is set to 0.
 A SDIO version 1.0 host may not be aware of EMPC, which will remain 0 (its default state).

-In the case where EMPC is set to 0, the card total current shall not exceed 200mA.
-Functions that exceed 200mA shall not set IORx to 1 and TPLFE\OP\MAX\PWR shall be set to 0.
+In the case where EMPC is set to 0, the card total power shall not exceed 720mW (3,6V x 200mA).
+Functions that exceed 720mW shall not set IORx to 1 and TPLFE_OP_MAX_PWR shall be set to 0.
 If a multi-function card's total power exceeds 200mA the card shall not set all IORx to 1, even if all IOEx are set to 1.
-Some of the functions' IORx can be set to 1 as long as the card's total current is less than 200mA.
+Some of the functions' IORx can be set to 1 as long as the card's total current is less than 720mW.
 If the host tries to enable a function (IOEx =1) that will cause the card's total current to exceed 200mA, the card shall disable (IORx=0) one or more functions to keep the card's total current less than 200mA.
-Which functions are enabled depends on the design of the card vendor.
+Which functions are enabled is implementation dependant.

-In the case where EMPC is set to 1, the card current can exceed 200mA, up to a maximum of 500mA.
-Card should be designed, where possible, to not require the maximum current, thus functioning in as many hosts as possible with sufficient power.
+In the case where EMPC is set to 1, the card power can exceed 720mW.
+SDIO Cards should be designed, where possible, to not require the maximum current, thus functioning in as many hosts as possible with sufficient power.
+One of the following Power Tuning features should be supported.